Published: July 27th 2012September 16th 2011

 Interior of the St. Charles Saloon, a survivor of the dozens that used to populate Columbia

-produced most of the gold in California.
+This type of mining actually produced most of the gold in California.

 It also requires heavy investment, specialized knowledge, and an organized workforce, so a few mine owners soon dominated the business.